ignaciokairuz/ignaciokairuz/README.md

 - 📫 How to reach me ? : ikairuz@fi.uba.ar ➡️️ ✉️️

-- 👀 I’m interested in Artificial Inteligence and Data Science
+- 👀 I’m interested in Machine Learning and Data Science

-- 👬 I’m looking to collaborate on projects
+- 👬 I’m looking to collaborate on interesting projects

 - 📝 Take a look at my [Resume](https://raw.githubusercontent.com/ignaciokairuz/personal-website/main/assets/Blue%20Minimalist%20Modern%20Resume.pdf)

-- 🥅 2021 Goal : Work as a Python developer
+- 🥅 2021 Goal : Work in an IT role and sharpen my skills

 ### Languages and Tools: